nigeldias27/Sudoku/README.md

 # Sudoku Solver
-The aim is to click a picture of a sudoku puzzle and the program reads the image,recognizes the digits,returns an image with the solved sudoku
+The aim is to click a picture of a sudoku puzzle and the program reads the image,recognizes the digits,returns an image with the solved sudoku.

+Working on improving the accuracy of the predictions.